jha-kuldeep/jha-kuldeep.github.io/README.md

 ## 💡 About Me

 I turn raw, messy data into clear business decisions.
-With **4 years of hands-on data management experience** at a government corporation and a strong self-driven transition into analytics, I bring a rare combination of real-world business context and modern technical skills.
+With **4 years of hands-on data management experience in a government healthcare institution** and a strong self-driven transition into analytics, I bring a rare combination of real-world operational exposure and modern technical skills.

 - 🔍 Specialized in **EDA, data cleaning, dashboard development, and business analytics**
 - 📊 Built end-to-end projects across supply chain, retail sales, customer behavior, and inventory domains